 You can contact me about this post and to request access to the dataset by messaging me on Twitter or emailing email@example.com.
 I am trying to stay anonymous so these stories aren’t about me — they should be about the data.
 If you read anything else I write and find a partisan lean to it, please call me out on it, as it defeats the whole point of writing these if I’m just speaking to an echo chamber of my own.

 I do not think the average Parler user deserves to be victimized, called a fascist, or have their privacy taken from them.
 I will not be taking part in anything like that.

 The people who committed crimes should be treated as criminals.
-However, there were some pretty violent sociopaths on Parler who need compassion and mental help, not further provocation.
-I believe we need to study how technology enabled a group of people to radicalize each other and reinforced an echo chamber of conspiracies and racism.
+However, there were some pretty sociopathic people on Parler who need compassion and possibly mental help, not further provocation.
+I believe we need to study how technology enabled a group of people to radicalize each other and reinforced an echo chamber where conspiracies and racism could flourish.